tldr-pages/tldr/pages/common/nasm.md

 `nasm -hf`

+- Assemble binary file to be called `source` of the (default) raw binary format:

+`nasm {{source.asm}}`

 - Assemble and generate an assembly listing file:

 `nasm -l {{list_file}} {{source.asm}}`

-- Add a directory (written with trailing slash) to the include file search path before assembling:
+- Add a directory (must be written with trailing slash) to the include file search path before assembling:

 `nasm -i {{/path/to/include_dir/}} {{source.asm}}`